microsoft/vscode-cmake-tools/docs/debugging.rst

 difficult to know in advance.
 CMake Tools can help by using *Command substitution* in ``launch.json``.
 This is already used by things like the process selection when attaching to a running process.
-It works by simply specifying a a command-based substitution in the appropriate field of ``launch.json``.
+It works by simply specifying a command-based substitution in the appropriate field of ``launch.json``.

 Here is a minimal example of a ``launch.json`` that uses the